Ways To Give Back To Your Hiking Trails

 It’s best to avoid muddy trails.
 If you choose to hike a trail that has muddy areas, it’s best to go right through them instead of going around.
 Going around increases the width of the path which damages vegetation and increases the chance of erosion.

 If the established trail is too muddy or impassible, turn back and pick a different trail.
 Don’t hike along the side of the trail or blaze a new one.

-Invest in a great pair of waterproof hiking boots from Amazon or your favorite outfitter and clean them up after your hike.
+Be sure to invest in a great pair of waterproof hiking boots and clean them up after your hike.

 Obey Trail Rules

 Trail rules and signs are there for a reason.
 They help protect you and help to preserve the trail.

 Practicing proper trail etiquette helps to ensure everyone’s enjoyment of our trails.
 Poor trail etiquette taints the hiking experience, lowers the use of that trail, and can ultimately lead to the demise of that trail.
 We want our trails to be around for a long time.
 Respect others.

 There are limited resources for maintaining trails and keeping them safe and accessible to the public.
 That’s where volunteer trail maintenance groups come in.
 These groups offer great opportunities where you can give back by getting your hands dirty.